www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t35-deploy-static-website.md

 # Service
 * Execute `net.splitcells.martins.avots.website.deploy.diff`.
     * Fix warnings during static web server rendering.
+    * Check via browser, if there are client side errors.
+    * Check via browser, if really no cookies are set.
 # Tasks
 * [ ] Consider simplifying the privacy policy, in order to minimize the attack surface.
+    * [ ] Adjust the liver server privacy policy.
-    * [ ] Do not state too specifically the log content and duration.
+        * [x] Do not state too specifically the log content and duration. -> The duration is relevant.
-    * [ ] Do not state where the server is hosted.
+        * [x] Do not state where the server is hosted.
 Make this only available on request.
           On the other hand, making this available on requests makes this more complicated.
-      Either way, document the decision.
+          Either way, document the decision. -> Always stating this in the privacy policy is the easiest.
-    * [ ] Do not state, that cookies are not used.
+        * [x] Do not state, that cookies are not used.
-    * [ ] `Folgende Nutzungs-Daten werden` -> `Unter anderem folgende Nutzungs-Daten werden`
+        * [o] `Folgende Nutzungs-Daten werden` -> `Unter anderem folgende Nutzungs-Daten werden` -> `Unter anderem` implies, that something is missing in the privacy policy.
         * [ ] Explicitly state the legal basis for processing and storage of personal data.
         * [ ] Remove phone number from privacy policy.
         * [ ] Note, that we have at most 1 month to answer privacy policy related requests.
         * [ ] State the relevant law is German law, instead of referring just the law.
         * [ ] Fix the title of privacy policy.
         * [ ] Do this for the German and English version.
     * [ ] Use the same privacy policy for the static and the live server.
 * [ ] `https://splitcells.net/net/splitcells/website/css/basic.css` is not updated.
 * [ ] Remove telephone number from Impressum and replace it with Matrix chat room.